-The PII controller must have a privacy notice available for all individuals whose data is in their possession or collected for use and processing.
+The PII Controller must have a privacy notice available for all individuals whose data is in their possession or collected for use and processing.
+According to the Law and its Regulations, there are three types of privacy notices: an integral privacy notice; a simplified privacy notice; and a short privacy notice.
+The privacy notice must include, at least, the following information:

-The privacy notice should contain at least the following information:
+- · the identity and address of the PII controller; - PII that would be subject to processing; - the purpose of the processing; - the mechanisms provided by the PII controller to the individuals to limit the use or disclosure of the information; - the means for individuals to exercise their rights to access, rectify, cancel or oppose the processing of their PII; - any transfer of the PII to be made, if applicable; - the procedure and vehicles in which the PII controller will notify individuals about modifications to the privacy notice; - the procedure and means by which the PII controller should notify the individuals of any modification in such privacy notice; and - regarding sensitive PII, the privacy notice shall expressly state that the information is of a sensitive nature.

-- the identity and address of the PII controller; - the purpose of the processing; - the mechanisms provided by the PII controller to the individuals to limit the use or disclosure of the information; - means for individuals to exercise their rights to access, rectify, cancel or oppose the processing of their PII; - any transfer of the PII to be made, if applicable; - the procedure and means by which the PII controller should notify the individuals of any modification in such privacy notice; and - regarding sensitive PII, the privacy notice shall expressly state that the information is of a sensitive nature.
+In addition and pursuant to the privacy notice rules, the notice must take into account the following characteristics:

-In addition and pursuant to the new Privacy Notice Rules, the notice must take into account the following characteristics:
+- · inaccurate, ambiguous or vague phrases must not be used; - the individual's profile must be taken into account; - if an individual's consent is granted through tick marks in text boxes, these must not be pre-ticked; and - reference to texts or documents not available to individuals must be omitted.

-- · inaccurate, ambiguous or vague phrases must not be used; - · the individual's profile must be taken into account; - if an individual's consent is granted through check marks in text boxes, these must not be pre-checked; and - reference to texts or documents not available to individuals must be omitted.
+13 Exemption from notification

-13 Exemption from notification When is notice not required?
+When is notice not required?